 EXPLORE THE VILLAGE:

-Get some holiday shopping done in the village where you’ll find local shops selling everything from books and board games to paintings and pottery.
+Get some shopping done in the village where you’ll find local shops selling everything from books and board games to paintings and pottery.
 Grab a bite to eat at Blue Moon Cafe or for a refreshing beverage, stop by the lively and inviting atmosphere of Bitters and Bones.

 EVENTS: